try-fcp/k8s-lessons/docs/04-pod-exec.md

 ```

 If the container has a shell interpreter,
-you can use this command to enter the container, e.g. try to login into busybox:
+run this command to enter the container:

 ```